fenggeHu/indicator/src/main/java/indicator/trend_indicators.md

 ### Trend Indicators

-Trend indicators measure the direction and strength of a trend.
+Trend indicators measure the direction and strength of a trendEnum.

 - [Absolute Price Oscillator (APO)](#absolute-price-oscillator-apo)
 - [Aroon Indicator](#aroon-indicator)